java-to-kotlin/java-to-kotlin.github.io/code.md

 ## Example Code

-Most of the code examples in the book (the ones in the refactoring sequences) can be accessed online on GitHub.
+The examples refactoring sequences in the book are hosted in [a public GitHub repository](https://github.com/java-to-kotlin/code).

-Each step in a refactoring sequence is has a reference immediately after the code, like this:
+In the book, each step in a refactoring sequence has a reference immediately after the code, like this:

 ![Code reference example](coderef.png)

-When you read the book on a device, the reference is a link to that version of the file on GitHub.
+In electronic formats, the reference is a link to that version of the file on GitHub.

-When reading the book on paper,  you can turn the reference into a link as follows...
+If reading the book on paper,  you can turn the reference into a link as follows...

 * Take the reference text, in this case: